 In order to understand the emerging practice better, we advocate for more openness in the field.
 This will enable us to compare different approaches using high quality data, to understand what best practice looks like and where lessons need to be learned, and to help develop more sustainable models for tackling complex social needs.

 At present, the GO Lab are a team of thirteen academics and professionals from a range of backgrounds across the public, private and social sectors.
-We were established in July 2016 as a partnership between the UK Department for Culture, Media and Sport (DCMS) and the Blavatnik School of Government at the University of Oxford.
+We were established in July 2016 as a partnership between the UK Department for Digital, Culture, Media and Sport (DCMS) and the Blavatnik School of Government at the University of Oxford.
 Since then we have seen rapid growth both in our responsibilities and achievements.

 We have published academic research papers on social impact bonds and collaborative approaches to contracting services.
 We have developed introductory and technical guidance on outcomes-based contracting, developed a comprehensive database for UK social impact bonds, and created a range of in depth case studies.
 We run regular workshops, events, and webinars to disseminate our work and support national programmes such as the UK’s £80m Life Chances Fund.